bitcoin-dev-project/rust-for-bitcoiners/curriculum/preface.md

 * Understand why Rust is important for the Bitcoin ecosystem.

 Assignments are based on Bitcoin related concepts to kindle your enthusiasm.

+In essence, Rust requires you to be more explicit and reason more carefully about memory management as you write.
+While this may feel like unnecessary overhead coming from another language such as Python or JavaScript, you will soon see that it comes with many benefits that pay off in the long term, in performance, readability and safety.
+Once you get the hang of a few key aspects of this language, you might even find it difficult to go back!